Saturday, January 14, 2006 |

 there is a little update to the post

 Most of the civilian deaths caused by 'the resistance' should be correctly attributed to the agents provocateurs POSING as resistance fighters.
+The very definition of the word resistance should tell you something too.

 Here's an answer to your points about Iran that make it the closest to a fascist state.